rdegges/rdegges-blog/articles/2012/how-to-have-fun-programming.md

+---
-Title: How to Have Fun Programming
+title: "How to Have Fun Programming"
-Date: 2012-06-02
-Tags: programming
+date: "2012-06-02"
+tags: ["programming"]
+slug: "how-to-have-fun-programming"
-Summary: Having fun programming is something that a lot of programmers forget how to do -- and that makes me sad.
-Check this shit out.
+description: "Having fun programming is something that a lot of programmers forget how to do -- and that makes me sad.
+Check this shit out."
+---

 ![Kenpachi Sketch][]